 - Hull cleaning: With its unmanned underwater vehicles as a model, Saab has developed a remotely operated underwater vehicle to clean the hulls of ships without damaging their paint.
 This reduces the ship's environmental impact by drastically reducing fuel consumption, but also by reducing the spread of microorganisms between different marine environments. - Solar Shading: Based on the technology used in its camouflage netting, Saab has developed a heat-reducing netting that can be used, for example, to cover portable offices, container barracks and field hospitals.
-The netting reflects up to 90 per cent of solar loading, creating the potential to save up to 25 per cent of the energy used for cooling. - Air traffic control systems: Systems that increase efficiency at airports and imports, thereby reducing fuel consumption and climate impacts. - Sorting machine for construction waste: With the help of Saab's stereo camera techgoals are to reduce greenhouse gas emissions from its operations by 33 per cent by 2030.
+The netting reflects up to 90 per cent of solar loading, creating the potential to save up to 25 per cent of the energy used for cooling. - Air traffic control systems: Systems that increase efficiency at airports and imports, thereby reducing fuel consumption and climate impacts. - Sorting machine for construction waste: With the help of Saab's stereo camera technology, the associated company Robowaste is developing a sorting machine for construction waste.
+Today, 90 per cent of Sweden's construction waste is incinerated.
+The new machine will provide both financial and environmental benefits.